w3f-grants-archive/ocw-ebics/docs/example.md

   of the bank transaction which points to Bobs wallet address.
 - The OCW mints 10 pEURO into Bobs wallet.
 - Total amount of pEURO is now 155.

+Remark: The OWC has recorded the transfer of funds.
+If Dave later on is able to work with web3 wallets and to connect his wallet to the NFT platform, he would be able to claim a discount or NFT tokens based on his Fiat payment, if he connects his IBAN account with his web3 account by onboarding to Alice platform.
+But a lot more use cases are possbile combining wire transfers with on-chain smart contracts or web3 wallets.
+Basically the fiat bridge akts as a gateway to the fiat world but also as an oracle.
+You can proove that fiat funds where sent and build smart contracts on these facts.